The-Salisbury-School/picklebitches-webdev/README.md

 layout: page
 ---

+## About the Pickle Bitches

+  - Started in ... with ..., the group set out to ... and changed the world forever through their love of pickleball.
+This is truly bitchin'.

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.